Google I/O wrap-up: Gemini AI updates, new search features and more

-- Google announced updates to Gemini 1.5 Pro, its AI model that will soon be able to handle even more data, and a new smaller Gemini 1.5 Flash AI model.
+- Google rolled out updates to Gemini 1.5 Pro, its AI model that will soon be able to handle even more data, and a new smaller Gemini 1.5 Flash AI model.

-- Tuesday's announcements follow similar news from Google's AI competitors like OpenAI and Amazon-backed Anthropic.

-Google on Tuesday hosted its annual I/O developer conference where it announced a range of artificial intelligence products, from new search and chat features to AI hardware for cloud customers.
-It shows how the company is working to rapidly roll out new AI tools to fight competitors in the space, such as OpenAI.
+Google on Tuesday hosted its annual I/O developer conference, and rolled out a range of artificial intelligence products, from new search and chat features to AI hardware for cloud customers.
+The announcements underscore the company's focus on AI as it fends off competitors, such as OpenAI.

-Many of the features or tools Google announced are only in testing or limited to developers, but they give an idea of how Google is thinking about AI and what it's working on.
+Many of the features or tools Google unveiled are only in a testing phase or limited to developers, but they give an idea of how the tech giant is thinking about AI and where it's investing.
 Google makes money from AI by charging developers who use its models and from customers who pay for Gemini Advanced, its competitor to ChatGPT, which costs $19.99 per month and can help users summarize PDFs, Google Docs and more.

 Tuesday's announcements follow similar events held by its AI competitors.
 Earlier this month, Amazon-backed Anthropic announced its first-ever enterprise offering and a free iPhone app.
 Meanwhile, OpenAI on Monday launched a new AI model and desktop version of ChatGPT, along with a new user interface.